sictweb/bti425/notes/intro-web-api-security.md

 With our new authentication routes tested and working correctly, we can now concentrate on leveraging this logic to actually **secure** the vehicle data in our simple API.
 Currently, the /api/vehicles route is available to anyone, regardless of whether they've been authenticated or not.
 You can see this by executing a POST request to "/api/login" route from Postman with an incorrect password for "bob", followed by GET request for "/api/vehicles".
 The fact that we did not provide correct credentials during the "login" phase, had no affect on whether or not we can access the data on the "/api/vehicles" route.

 So, how can we solve this problem?
-In WEB322, we would send a [cookie](https://web322.ca/notes/week10) back to the client, once they're logged in, to be used for subsequent requests.
+In BTI325, we would send a cookie back to the client, once they're logged in, to be used for subsequent requests.
 Unfortunately, we cannot rely on cookies to solve this problem, as we cannot guarantee that the client accessing the data is a web browser.
 Our API simply takes individual JSON-formatted requests, sent over HTTP and returns JSON-formatted responses.

 Instead, what we need is some kind of secure "logged in" identifier that we can **send** back to the client that can then be stored and used for subsequent requests.
 The philosophy is similar, however we will not rely on cookies or make any assumptions about how the client will store this identifier.